RachitSrivastava12/SolanaBootcamp/README.md

-# 🛠️ Favorites Program on Solana
+# 🛠️ Project 1 :  Favorites Program on Solana

 This is a Solana program written in Rust using the Anchor framework.
 It enables users to store their favorite number, color, and hobbies on the blockchain.